Updated 20th September 2018

 |Ike Zimmerman, Robert Johnson’s guitar teacher

-Originally an Alabama farmer, Ike Zimmerman, his wife Ruth, their children, and a boarder (Johnson) once lived for a while in a three-room shotgun-shack near the Beauregard cemetery in Mississippi.
+Originally a farmer from Alabama, Ike Zimmerman, his wife Ruth, their children and their boarder, Robert Johnson, lived for a while in the 1920s, in a three-room shotgun-shack, near the Beauregard cemetery in Mississippi.

-Ike loved to play Delta blues, which he originally did in local juke joints across Alabama, then around Mississippi.
-Indeed, he was so exceptional at this, rumours even persist of Ike Zimmerman, just like Robert Johnson, learning to play supernaturally in graveyards at midnight.
-Two centuries ago, many people believed similar old wives’ tales about the Italian classical violinist Paganini and his supposedly satanic powers, so nothing is new.
-These were unsophisticated days, remember, and Ike Zimmerman and Robert Johnson did actually like to play their blues guitars and harmonicas in the cemetery.
-Imagine just how scary that would sound back in the 1930s, especially when caught by the wind.
+Ike loved to play Delta blues, which he originally did in local juke joints across Alabama, then around Mississippi after he moved states.
+Indeed, so exceptional was Ike’s playing, rumours even persisted, back in the day, of Ike Zimmerman, just like Robert Johnson, learning to play supernaturally in graveyards at midnight.
+Such old wives’ tales had their genesis over a hundred years earlier, in superstitious Europe, when many believed similar stories about the Italian classical violinist Paganini, and his supposedly satanic powers.
+So, nothing is new.
+These were unsophisticated days, remember, and Ike Zimmerman and Robert Johnson did truly like to play their blues guitars and harmonicas in the cemetery.
+We’ll come to that in a moment but imagine just how scary blues guitar playing would sound, back in the 1930s, coming out of a graveyard, especially when caught on the wind.

-But if you and I could learn to play the blues guitar like Eric Clapton simply by hanging around a graveyard, wouldn’t we all be doing it?
-It’s far more likely Ike Zimmerman and Robert Johnson were practicing in the graveyard at night simply to prevent the noise from keeping Ike’s wife and kids awake.
+But if you and I could learn to play the blues guitar like Lonnie Johnson or T-Bone Walker, simply by hanging around a graveyard, wouldn’t we all be doing it?
+It’s far more logical Ike Zimmerman and Robert Johnson were practicing in the graveyard at night purely to stop their music keeping Ike’s wife and kids awake.

 |Robert Johnson in a pic taken inside a local photo booth

 Other blues scholars say that Ike Zimmerman and his protégé actually played and practiced not only in Beauregard graveyard, but in several.
-This includes the nearby Hazelhurst cemetery which is the more usual location of this legend.
+This includes the nearby Hazelhurst cemetery, which is the usual location of this legend.
 But let Jason Rewald continued his revelations.

 As well as the cemetery sessions, Ike and Robert often played in front of the fire in the Zimmermans’ cabin.
 “Some say Robert stayed with the Zimmermans close to two years,” continues Rewald, “but no one really knows.
 One little-kept secret is that the guitar was not all Ike would teach Robert.
 He also taught him how to play the harmonica.
 Robert, who was already decent at the instrument, would learn to master it as well – confirming stories later told by (bluesman) Johnny Shines that Robert was a proficient harp player.”

 Eventually, says Rewald, after Robert had been taught all he felt he could be taught, he told Ike he was ready for live performances on the road.
 Ike agreed and told his pupil just how proud of him he felt.
 Ike even went one step further.
 He went out on the road with Johnson.
 They meandered to Texas, following each other in juke joints and on street corners.
-Often they played duets but more often they competed with each other: master and pupil, said Jason Rewald.
-In Texas they went their separate ways, Robert Johnson saying he was headed for Memphis.
+Often they played duets but more often they competed with each other: master and pupil.
+Finally, somewhere in Texas, Robert and Ike went their separate ways, Johnson saying he was headed for Memphis.
 Ike Zimmerman eventually became a pastor in Compton, near Los Angeles, trading blues for spirituals.
 He died around 1974 aged 67.”

 As for Robert Johnson’s untimely death aged just 27, the cause is still unsubstantiated.
 The most common consensus is the entertainer was poisoned at a juke joint on the Star of the West Plantation, just north west of Greenwood, Mississippi.
 Robert was allegedly involved with the joint’s married barmaid who gave him whiskey after a performance, possibly poisoned by her jealous husband.
 There is also conjecture Robert Johnson had Marfan’s Syndrome, a life-threatening genetic disorder affecting the heart, blood vessels, bones, joints and eyes.